Everyone who visits Zanzibar ends up taking a spice tour.

 Almost any spice you can think of was grown on the land here, and as we trampled through the plants, I was thrilled to be using so many of my senses.

 My guide would hack off part of a tree for me, then hand it over to crush between my fingers, smell, and taste, before asking me to guess what its name was.
-There was a time, back when I first started travelling, when I couldn’t tell the difference between onions and garlic, but by this point in my life, I managed to identify 95% of what I was handed.
+There was a time, back when I first started travelling, when I couldn’t barely tell the difference between onions and garlic, but by this point in my life, I could easily identify anything I was handed.

 I was introduced to — deep breath! — cloves, nutmeg, cinnamon, cardamom, turmeric, and ginger root, before moving on to durian and jackfruit, vanilla pods and cocoa, liquorice, breadfruit, saffron, iodine, ylang ylang, lemongrass, and every form of pepper you can think of.
 Pineapples, mangoes, soursop, bananas… There was so much to discover in this part of Zanzibar, and I was delighted to be sampling a ridiculous amount of it.
 I love spices.